Benjamin Logan: Militia Officer

 In October 1786, Logan led a force of Kentucky mounted militiamen against the Shawnee towns in the Ohio Country along the Little Miami River and Mad River (Logan's Raid).
 These were lightly defended since most warriors had left to defend the villages of Chief Little Turtle from a separate force moving up the Wabash River under the command of General George Rogers Clark.
 Logan seized and burned thirteen villages, taking prisoner women and children, destroying the food supplies and killing or capturing many, including the aged Chief Moluntha who surrendered under a U.S. flag outside his wegiwa while displaying the Shawnee copy of the Treaty of Fort Finney (1785).
-Unfortunately, despite the protection of Logan's men, Captain Hugh McGary slipped through the guard and murdered the Shawnee chief.
+Despite the protection of Logan's men, Captain Hugh McGary slipped through the guard and murdered the Shawnee chief.
 The chief's death infuriated the Shawnee, who retaliated by redoubling their attacks against the whites, and escalating the Northwest Indian War.

 Logan served as one of Lincoln County's initial representatives to the Virginia House of Delegates in 1781, and also served in the 1785, 1786, and 1787 sessions.
 Meanwhile, Virginia conducted a tax census, which listed both John and Benjamin as non-residents of Lincoln County, but taxed each for slaves and livestock in the county, John for three enslaved adults and two younger slaves, as well as seven horses, a stud horse, and 30 cattle, and Benjamin for three adult slaves, five younger slaves, eight horses and 70 cattle.
 Since Benjamin Logan does not appear as a resident of another county, he may have been overlooked or away conducting a military expedition.

 Benjamin Logan advocated for Kentucky statehood at the Danville Convention and was a delegate when it wrote the first Kentucky constitution in 1791 and 1792.
 Following statehood, he served in the Kentucky House of Representatives from 1792 to 1795.
-He ran unsuccessfully for governor in 1796 and 1800.
+He ran unsuccessfully for governor in 1795 and 1800, and for the U.S. Senate in 1798.
+In his 1795 campaign for governor, Logan won the first round of balloting but lost on the second to James Garrard.